furkanb-dev/Ferhat/README.md

 # Ferhat
  Hello everyone.
 The story of my game is about a software engineer named Ferhat who wants to stay on an isolated island away from the world for a while, and the events that happen to him on this island.
+My game is currently in development.

 ## Screenshots